justinyaodu/caketype/etc/caketype.api.md

 // Warning: (ae-forgotten-export) The symbol "MapInfer" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "MapInferOptional" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "TupleCakeRecipe" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "TupleCakeArgs" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export class TupleCake<S extends readonly Cake[], O extends readonly Cake[], R extends Cake | null, E extends readonly Cake[]> extends Cake<[